jinyi01/easyQuest/README.md

 # easyQuest

-Tool to easily check application status on quest.
+Tool to easily check application statuses on quest.

 Save login creditials in config.json